Digital television transition: 2006 Geneva Agreement

 The "RRC-06" agreement in Geneva (hosted by the International Telecommunication Union (ITU)) was signed by delegates from many countries, including most of Europe, Africa and Asia.
 The agreement set 17 June 2015 as the date after which countries may use frequencies currently assigned for analogue television transmission for digital services (specifically DVB-T), without being required to protect the analogue services of neighbouring countries against interference.
 This date was generally viewed as an internationally mandated analogue switch-off date, at least along national borders—except for those operating on the VHF band which would be allowed until 17 June 2020.

 These deadlines set by the agreement have been difficult to reach in certain regions, like in Africa where most countries missed the 2015 deadline, as well as South East Asia.
 High upgrade costs are often a reason cited for the slow transition in those regions.

 The European Commission, on a different note, had recommended on 28 October 2009 that digital switchover should be completed by 1 January 2012.

 Digital-to-analogue converters

 After the switch from analogue to digital broadcasts is complete, analogue-only TVs are incapable of receiving over-the-air broadcasts without the addition of a set-top converter box.
 Consequently, a digital converter box – an electronic device that connects to an analogue television – must be used to allow the television to receive digital broadcasts.
 In the United States, the government subsidized the purchase of such boxes for consumers via their coupon-eligible converter box program in 2009, funded by a small part of the billions of dollars brought in by a spectrum auction.
 The program was managed by the Department of Commerce through its National Telecommunications and Information Administration.

 Televisions with integrated digital tuners have been available for a considerable time.
 This means that a set-top box is usually no longer necessary with a new TV set.

+Satellite and Cable

+Satellite broadcasting switched to digital much earlier than terrestrial broadcasting.
+The switchover process is much easier for satellite since only changes to the earth station equipment are needed on the transmission side and consumers are already used to having a set top box/decoder.
+In many places, the satellite switchover was complete before terrestrial switchover was even started.
+Cable on the other hand would switch off months, if not years after terrestrial would.

+In countries where terrestrial is little used, the migration to digital satellite or cable is more realized.